Fall 2021 Clinic Program

 2021 Armbrister Park Summer Camp

 Following 16 months of being off the field, we finally returned to Armbrister Park on Monday, June 28.
 We hosted camp for three weeks, and played games like soccer, kickball, capture the flag, and led many technical drills.
 While the camp was relatively small in terms of the number of kids, they all enjoyed coming out each day, learning, and staying active.
 ASLF members Nick Stone, Pablo Joseph, Sebastian & Daniel Mateu, Lindsay Gould, Lauren Howard, Jasper Broad, and Juan Rivera were instrumental in the camp's execution.
-Our scholarship recipient, Gerald Escobar, was also instrumental in the camp's day-to-day, never missing a day for three weeks!
+Our scholarship recipient, Gerald Escobar, also participated in the camp's day-to-day, never missing a day for three weeks!
 We celebrated the last day of camp with water balloons and donuts, and are excited to resume our regular programming at Armbrister this fall.

 Special Olympics Equipment Donation